silverstripe/silverstripe-framework/docs/en/reference/site-reports.md

 *  `CustomSideReport_ReportName` must extend `SS_Report`
 *  It is recommended to place all custom reports in the 1 file.
-** Create a *CustomSideReport.php* file and add classes as you need them inside that for each report
+  * Create a *CustomSideReport.php* file and add classes as you need them inside for each report

 ## TODO